Training RBMs with pcd!

 • Optimization:

-• iters: number of gradient updates,
+• iters: number of completed parameter updates,

 • batchsize: mini-batch size,